Last Updated on

-A guide to some of the skin, scalp and eye conditions we may come across when working in the beauty industries, and how good working practices can help prevent cross-infection.
+Preventing cross-infection in makeup is not difficult.
+Just follow some simple makeup hygiene rules, and have an understanding of the skin, scalp and eye conditions we may come across when working in the beauty industries.
+Here’s our guide to how good working practices can help keep you and your clients safe from infection.

-Good working practices and working hygienically can substantially reduce the risk of cross-infection, and help prevent the contamination of your makeup.
+Good working practices and working hygienically can substantially reduce the risk of cross-infection and help prevent the contamination of your makeup.

 Identifying Common Infectious Conditions

-- Stye: also known as a hordeolum.
+Also known as a hordeolum.
 A stye is caused by the infection of a sebaceous gland at the base of the eyelash follicle, resulting in a painful red swelling that develops on the inside or outside of the eyelid.
 It is usually caused by staphylococci bacteria, though a blocked oil gland can also trigger a stye.
 Chronic blepharitis (inflammation of the eyelids) may increase the risk of styes.

-Fungal Infectious Diseases
+Fungal Infectious Conditions

-Parasitic Infectious Diseases
+Parasitic Infectious Conditions

-- Scabies: a rash caused by an allergic reaction to the itch mite Sarcoptes scabiei.
+A rash caused by an allergic reaction to the itch mite Sarcoptes scabiei.
 Often appears in skin folds, like the midriff, and on the inside of the thighs and can look like a series of dry spotty bites.
 Can be spread via close contact.

-Viral Infectious Diseases
+Viral Infectious Conditions

-- Herpes Simplex: cold sores are small blister-like lesions which usually appear around the mouth.
+Cold sores are small blister-like lesions which usually appear around the mouth.
 Caused by the herpes simplex viruses, cold sores are highly contagious and infection can be easily passed from person to person by close direct contact.